These videos provide a basic explanation for “reading” or analyzing objects, so learners can conduct their own explorations.

 |Deep Time (Smithsonian’s David H. Koch Hall of Fossils)|

-All of the prompts, materials, and video presentations above have been sourced from or requested by faculty around UT’s campus.
-Do you have a great assignment you would like to share with the community, or is there another basic material or analysis that you would like to see as a video?
+All of these resources have been developed by or for faculty around UT’s campus.
+Do you have a great assignment you would like to share with the community, or is there another basic material or analysis that you need?